All Episodes

 Russia would have never attacked Ukraine.

-Actually, uh Prime Minister Abi, a great man from Japan, agreed with me a hundred percent, and some of the others did too.
+Actually, Prime Minister Abbey, a great man from Japan, agreed with me 100%.

-But uh I got there, it was the G7, as you know.
+It was the G7, as you know.

-They would they had already been terminated.
+They had already been terminated.

-I think it would have been very helpful, and it still would be helpful to have Russia be a part of that mix.
+I think it would have been very helpful, and it still would be helpful, to have Russia be a part of that mix.

 And I think if they were, I don't think you would have had the problem that you have right now.